matsengrp/olmsted/README.md

 Olmsted is designed to statically compile as a single page app, which can then be deployed using a simple CDN setup.

 To create a static deployment, run `npm run build` from within the project directory.
-This will generate most of a deployment in a `dist` directory.
+This will generate most of a deployment in a `deploy` directory.
-To complete the static deployment, you simply have to place the data you want to deploy at `dist/data`.
+To complete the static deployment, you simply have to place the data you want to deploy at `deploy/data`.

 You can test the local static build by running the following:

 ```
-cd dist
+cd deploy
 python -m SimpleHTTPServer 4000
 ```